httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Example-DictHeader: en="Applepie", da=:w4ZibGV0w6ZydGU=:
 ~~~

-Members whose value is Boolean true MUST omit that value when serialised, unless it has parameters.
-For example, here both "b" and "c" are true, but "c"'s value is serialised because it has parameters:
+Members whose value is Boolean true MUST omit that value when serialised, unless it has Parameters.
+For example, here both "b" and "c" are true, but "c"'s value is serialised because it has Parameters:

 ~~~ example
 Example-DictHeader: a=?0, b, c=?1; foo=bar
 ~~~

-Note that this requirement is only on serialisation; parsers are still required to correctly handle the true value when it appears in dictionary values.
+Note that this requirement is only on serialisation; parsers are still required to correctly handle the true value when it appears in Dictionary values.

-A dictionary with a member whose value is an inner-list of tokens:
+A Dictionary with a member whose value is an Inner List of tokens:

 ~~~ example
 Example-DictListHeader: rating=1.5, feelings=(joy sadness)
 ~~~

-A dictionary with a mix of singular and list values, some with parameters:
+A Dictionary with a mix of singular and list values, some with Parameters:

 ~~~ example
 Example-MixDict: a=(1 2), b=3, c=4;aa=bb, d=(5 6);valid
 ~~~

-As with lists, an empty dictionary is represented by omitting the entire header field.
+As with lists, an empty Dictionary is represented by omitting the entire field.

-Typically, a field specification will define the semantics of dictionaries by specifying the allowed type(s) for individual member names, as well as whether their presence is required or optional.
+Typically, a field specification will define the semantics of Dictionaries by specifying the allowed type(s) for individual member names, as well as whether their presence is required or optional.
 Recipients MUST ignore names that are undefined or unknown, unless the field's specification specifically disallows them.

 Note that dictionaries can have their members split across multiple lines inside a header or trailer section; for example, the following are equivalent: